AlexShan2008/review-copilot/examples/README.md

 ### 4. Add the GitHub Actions Workflow

-Create a file at `.github/workflows/review.yml` with the following content:
+Create a file named `.github/workflows/review.yml` in the root directory of the project with the following content:

 ```yaml
 name: ReviewCopilot Code Review